 The year is 2025… Your alarm sounds, it’s time for work.

 As you walk into your bathroom, the floor measures your weight, body composition, including percentage of bone mass, fat mass, muscle mass, and water mass, in addition to heart rate and pulse wave velocity (arterial stiffness).
 This data is used to identify a wide range of health conditions, including heart disease, high blood pressure, osteoporosis, muscle atrophy, arthritis, etc.

-You then use the toilet, providing instant analysis of your urine, which screens for disease and infection, such as diabetes, kidney / liver disease, etc. Your stool can also be analysed to identify diseases, such as cancer, as well as bacterial, fungal and viral infections.
+You then use the toilet, providing instant analysis of your urine, which is screened for disease and infection, such as diabetes, kidney / liver disease, etc. Your stool can also be analysed to identify diseases such as cancer, as well as bacterial, fungal and viral infections.

 Next, you shower, where a full body analysis is completed.
 For example, mole mapping via digital photo-dermoscopy surveillance.
 This process helps identify skin defects and malignant melanoma.

 You then brush your teeth, where your saliva is analysed to identify markers of endocrine, immunologic, inflammatory and infectious conditions.

 While brushing your teeth, your eyes are checked by your mirror, via retinal-scan analysis.
 This detects macular degeneration, which untreated, could result in blindness.